nanny-on/README.Nanny-On/README.md

 You are always welcomed to join this project.

-This project is supported by [NIPA] to promote Open Source development.
+This project is sponsored by [NIPA] to promote Open Source development.

  [NIPA]: <https://www.nipa.kr/eng/index.do>